Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Introduction

-The rest of this paper is organized as follows: In Section \ref{sec:model}, we present and analyze the basic version of our model with VR policy only.
-Related literature in market design is presented at the end of this section.
-In Section \ref{sec:critical}, we relate our formal analysis to the Supreme Court judgment \textit{Janhit Abhiyon (2022)\/}, and present a critical analysis of Majority and Dissenting opinions.
-We conclude in Section \ref{sec:conclusion}.
-Presentation and analysis of a more general model that also includes \textit{horizontal reservations\/}--a secondary affirmative action policy that provides minimum guarantees for various protected groups--is relegated to Appendix \ref{sec:horizontal}.
-Finally, technical preliminaries are presented in Appendix \ref{app:preliminaries}, and the proofs of formal results are presented in Appendix \ref{app:proofs}.
+In Section \ref{sec:model}, we introduce the model and provide preliminary analysis.
+Section \ref{sec:3choicerules} contains the main analysis, while related literature in market design is included at the end of this section.
+Moving on to Section \ref{sec:critical}, we connect our formal analysis to the Supreme Court judgment \textit{Janhit Abhiyan (2022)}, offering a critical examination of both Majority and Dissenting Opinions.
+We conclude our paper in Section \ref{sec:conclusion} by relating our analysis to the notion of \textit{informed neutrality\/} in minimalist market design.
+Finally, the proofs of formal results are relegated to the Appendix.